Romeus/audit_log_parser/README.md

 Before you compile it you need to install the following libraries:

-$ sudo yum install json-c jsonc-devel json-c-doc audit
+$ sudo yum install json-c jsonc-devel json-c-doc audit libcurl-devel

 ===================================================================